webex/webex-js-sdk/CONTRIBUTING.md

 A local development flow might look like

 1. Edit source code in `MYPACKAGE`.
-2. Use `yarn run build` to build all packages .
+2. Use `yarn run build:local` to build all packages .
 3. Use `yarn run test --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs (Usually, we don't need to test both in node and the browser during development).

 4. Repeat steps 1-3 until the tests pass.